hiveot/hub/docs/design-overview.md

 The Hub includes several transport protocols out of the box.
 A transport protocol can support consumers and agents with endpoints for reading, writing and observing of properties, invoking actions and subscribing to events from digital twin Things.

-When digitwin TD documents are requested, these protocols inject 'Forms' that describe the support operations.
+When digitwin TD documents are requested, these protocols inject 'Forms' that describe the supported operations.

 The Hub also includes a client library for various programming languages that provides a consumed-thing implementation for consumers and a exposed-thing implementation for use by agents.

-Initially the HTTPS/SSE transport using JWT/password authentication is supported out of the box.
-The return channel uses server-sent-events which is a lightweight uni-directional communication channel that runs over HTTP.

-Additional transport protocols are planned:
-- HTTPS using Websockets sessions
-- MQTT using pub/sub messaging server using JWT/password authentication
-- Other pub/sub message bus protocols being considered are NATS, Redis, and HiveMQT.

-Support for additional transport protocols can be added as needed.
-Note that the hub authentication mechanism must be supported by the protocol server.
-This currently includes username/password, jwt tokens and certificate based authentication.
+Initially 3 transport protocols are supported: The hiveot HTTPS/SSE-SC, hiveot websocket, and WoT websocket (strawman) transports.
+The hiveot protocols use the standard RequestMessage and ResponseMessage envelopes as-is while the WoT websocket (strawman) transport maps to the woT websocket message types.
+The MQTT protocol server and client bindings will be added next.

 Use of external protocol servers such as Redis can be accommodated in the future with the caveat that account management must be synchronized between the authn service and the protocol server.
 Client account ID must match between the server and the runtime.
 Use of a 3rd party authentication server such as OAuth might be supported in the future but is currently out of scope.

+Last but not least, agents connect to the hub instead of the other way around.
+While this connection reversal is independent from the role of consumer and agent, it does mean that the client side must be able to handle requests from the hub to subscribe to events and observe properties.

 ## HTTPS/SSE/WS protocols